Donald Trump Golfs With Tiger Woods & Jack Nicklaus In Florida

 After a Christmas break spent in Washington, D.C. and then an extended government shutdown, Donald Trump finally got to fly to Palm Beach, Florida last night to his golf resort Mar-a-Lago.
-This morning he met golf icons Tiger Woods and Jack Nicklaus for a round in Jupiter, Florida where Woods lives and has a restaurant.
+This morning, he met golf icons Tiger Woods and Jack Nicklaus for a round in Jupiter, Florida where Woods lives and has a restaurant.

 TMZ says that Trump tweeted a photo of the threesome today saying that it was a “great morning” to play with two golf legends, particularly while there is still snow on the ground back in D.C.